UK Dynamics 365 & PowerApps partner

 Look for bulk email and workflow System Jobs and delete old, completed jobs.

-How do I reduce file storage size in Dynamics 365?
+How do I delete emails and attachments in Dynamics 365?

-Do an advanced find (or modern advanced find) like below to get an idea of how many large emails are in your system and how large they are.
+Build an advanced find like below to get an idea of how many large emails are in your system and how large they are.

 emails with large attachments